amvro23/biogas/README.md

 ```Python
 mix.add_carbon()
 ```
-Then, by applying that same logic you can have access to molar compositions plots,
+Then, by applying that same logic you can have access to molar composition plots,
 ```Python
 mix.plot_molar_ratio_carbon()
 ```